How to push changes in git using the command line?

 git push -u origin master

-by clyde_reichert , 5 months ago
+by clyde_reichert , a year ago

 @enrico